nodejs/promise-use-cases/meeting-discussion.md

 ### Performance:
   - Users are still using Bluebird for the heaviest promise loads - especially libraries.
 We need to convince users that native promises are fast enough.
 Note this might be due to a better debugging story or `promisifyAll`. (use case #15)
-  - Async iterators don't have a great performance story yet which might hinder further adoption - although it appears that not that many people are using them so it's hard to draw conclusions.
+  - Async iterators don't have a great performance story yet which might hinder further adoption - although it appears that not that many people are using them so it's hard to draw conclusions. (use case #16)

 ### User Expectations:
   - We don't have a fully promisified or promisifiable core yet - the most common error people have in Stack Overflow is when they wrap promises in other promises needlessly (explicit construction).
 Users still need to write `new Promise` in some cases.